Skip to main content

 Test The Setup

 To make sure the deployment can handle the load, you need to test it with the same number of connections and request you are expecting.
 You can find a guide on how to publish events here.
-You can also check example client here.
-If there is something wrong with Raccon, you can check the troubleshooting section.
+You can also check client example here.
+If there is something wrong with Raccoon, you can check the troubleshooting section.